 - 3.1 A body that wishes to be admitted to the Pension Fund must provide all information requested by the administering authority in order for its application to be considered fully. - 3.2 Officers on behalf of the administering authority will then prepare a report for consideration by the relevant committee at its next available meeting based on the information provided.
-It is the responsibility of the applicant body (and/or the Letting Employer in relation to a contract transfer) to ensure that the application is considered prior to the date admission is required and therefore those bodies should liaise with the administering authority in relation to upcoming meeting dates when considering submitting an application. - 3.3 The applicant body (and the Letting Employer in the case of a Transferee Body) will be informed of the outcome of the application after the meeting where the decision is made. - 3.4 Where the application is successful, the admission body (and/or the Letting Employer in the case of a Transferee Body) shall be responsible for providing the administering authority with a list of those employees that are to be admitted to the Pension Fund.
+It is the responsibility of the applicant body (and/or the Letting Employer in relation to a contract transfer) to ensure that the application is considered prior to the date admission is required and therefore those bodies should liaise with the administering authority in relation to upcoming meeting dates when considering submitting an application.

+- 3.3 The applicant body (and the Letting Employer in the case of a Transferee Body) will be informed of the outcome of the application after the meeting where the decision is made. - 3.4 Where the application is successful, the admission body (and/or the Letting Employer in the case of a Transferee Body) shall be responsible for providing the administering authority with a list of those employees that are to be admitted to the Pension Fund.
 The administering authority will specify the level of information required for administration of the process.
-This information will need to be provided within sufficient time for the Pension Fund's actuary to calculate the contribution rate and

-- bond amount prior to admission.
-The cost of the actuary's report will be charged to the Letting Employer, in the case of a Transferee Body or the admission body/Scheduled Body, as appropriate, in other cases. - 3.5 The administering authority will expect the admission body to pay the contribution rate and secure the bond amount as determined by the actuary.
-In the case of Transferee Bodies, the administering authority may consider risk sharing arrangements between the Transferee Body and the relevant Letting Employer provided that the Pension Fund's interests are protected.
-The administering authority shall have final determination over the level of bond required and any risk sharing arrangements. - 3.6 The administering authority may consider proposals to pool employers for actuarial purposes.
+This information will need to be provided within sufficient time for the Pension Fund's actuary to calculate the opening position, contribution rate and bond amount prior to admission.
+The cost of the actuary's report will be charged to the Letting Employer, in the case of a Transferee Body or the admission body/Scheduled Body, as appropriate, in other cases. - 3.5 The administering authority will expect the admission body to pay the contribution rate and secure any bond amount as determined by the actuary..
+In the case of Transferee Bodies, the Fund's policy is to require all such bodies to be set up via a pass-through arrangement (please refer to Appendix H of the Funding Strategy Statement for further details).
+The administering authority shall have final determination over the level of bond or guarantee required.. - 3.6 The administering authority may consider proposals to pool employers for actuarial purposes.
 If an applicant body or existing admission body wishes to join an existing pool or create a new pool with similar employers, then it should notify the administering authority.
 Prior to agreeing to any proposals, the administering authority will seek actuarial advice.
-In the event that such proposals are agreed, the contribution rates for those employers will be set at the same level (if expressed as a percentage of pay) based on their shared liabilities.
-Where admission bodies have been pooled and a particular admission body exits the Pension Fund it will still be dealt with in accordance with paragraph 6 of this policy.
-For information on the current pools that applicant bodies or admission bodies can join, please contact the Pension Fund.
+In the event that such proposals are agreed, the contribution rates for those employers will be set at the same level (if expressed as a percentage of pay) based on their aggregated notional fund assets and liabilities.
+For information on the fund's pooling arrangements please see section 2.5 of the Funding Strategy Statement.